shahriyor1408/shahriyor1408/README.md

   ## 🧭 &nbsp;About Me

-   Motivated and enthusiastic Junior Java Developer with a strong foundation in Java programming and a keen interest in software development.
+   Motivated and enthusiastic Java Developer with a strong foundation in Java programming and a keen interest in software development.
 I am eager to apply my skills and knowledge to contribute to a dynamic team and make a positive impact in the field.

 During my education in PDP Academy, I gained a solid understanding of core Java concepts, data structures, and algorithms.
 I am comfortable working with Java frameworks such as Spring and have experience in building web applications using technologies like HTML, CSS, and JavaScript.